PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Boolean
 -  Default: yes

-If set, PowerDNS will have only 1 thread listening on client sockets, and distribute work by itself over threads.
+If set, PowerDNS will have only 1 thread listening on client sockets, and distribute work by itself over threads by using a hash of the query, maximizing the cache hit ratio.
+Starting with version 4.2.0, more than one distributing thread can be started using the `distributor-threads`_ setting.
 Improves performance on Linux.

 .. _setting-query-local-address: